Intranasal Medications for acute pain:

 Han published an interesting article noting that low doses of intranasal sufentanil if effective at reducing myoclonus seen during etomidate induction (click here for link to abstract).
 Sufentanil is 5 to 10 times as potent as fentanyl and is probably the opiate of choice for nasal delivery in adults with severe pain based on preliminary data discussed in this web site and in the hospice literature.

 Moodie et al note that intranasal ketorolac (30 mg)given postoperatively results in reduced need for opiate rescue medication, less tachycardia and fewer fevers.
 It was well tolerated and might be considered as a method of ketorolac delivery in appropriate clinical situations.
+Other authors confirm the effectiveness of IN ketorolac.
+It is now available as a prescription prepackaged drug.

 Several well designed randomized controlled trials exist that demonstrate intranasal opiates are clinically equivalent to intravenous morphine and superior to intramuscular morphine for the management of acutely painful conditions in children.